nnixaa/InstantMessage/README.md

 This library is open source.
 Please help me by forking the project and adding to it.
 -----------------------------------------------

-Abount
+About
 -----------------------------------------------

-A small template engine that allows you easily template your emails, messages, etc. with file or database templates.
+A small template engine that allows you easily render your emails, messages, etc. with file or database templates.
 It's really smaller and faster than Views.

 Getting Started